TUDelftGeodesy/DePSI/docs/dev_guide.md

 ```

 This will build and render the documentation at a local server.
 Follow the link provided in the terminal to view the documentation in the browser.

+## Parallelization

+We use `dask` in many functions for delayed computation and parallelization.
+Since DePSI operates with Xarray, in most cases, we us Xarray's interface with Dask Arrays, such as `xarray.apply_gufunc` or `xarray.map_blocks` to perform parallel computation.
+Please refer to the [Xarray Tutorial of Parallelizing Custom Functions](https://tutorial.xarray.dev/advanced/parallel-intro.html) as the best practices for implementing parallelization in DePSI.